Tony Jonsson

 Þorsteinn Elton Jónsson, DFM (known in English as Thorsteinn "Tony" Jonsson; 19 October 1921 – 30 December 2001) was an Icelandic fighter pilot and flying ace of the Second World War.
-He was the only pilot from Iceland to serve with Royal Air Force in the Second World War, and went on to a significant career in civil aviation.
+He was the only pilot from Iceland to serve with the Royal Air Force in the Second World War, and went on to a significant career in civil aviation.

 Early life

 Þorsteinn was born in Reykjavík, Iceland, on 19 October 1921 to Snæbjörn Jónsson (1887–1978) and Annie Florence Westcott Jónsson (1893–1936).

 Second World War

-Although his mother was English and Þorsteinn aspired to join the Royal Air Force (RAF) as a child, he was told by the British legation in Iceland that he was ineligible on account of his nationality.
+Although his mother was English and Þorsteinn aspired to join the Royal Air Force (RAF) as a child, he was told by the British Embassy in Iceland that he was ineligible on account of his nationality.
 However, he took passage to England by trawler and enlisted at Padgate in 1940.
 As a sergeant pilot, Þorsteinn flew Hurricanes with No. 17 Squadron at Elgin; he then served in No. 111 Squadron, flying Spitfires first at North Weald and later in North Africa in connection with Operation Torch, during which Þorsteinn was awarded the Distinguished Flying Medal.
 He was commissioned as a pilot officer on 13 January 1943.
 On a second tour of duty with No. 65 Squadron, he flew Mustangs over Normandy. Þorsteinn was promoted flight lieutenant on 13 January 1945, and was discharged from the RAF on 16 April 1947.

 Þorsteinn is credited officially with having shot down five enemy planes (though claims have been made for eight), making him Iceland's only flying ace of the Second World War.
 He published a wartime memoir called Dancing in the Skies in 1994.